Anemone coronaria: Taxonomy

-Within the genus Anemone, A. coronaria is placed within subgenus Anemone, section Anemone, subsection Anemone and is one of five species making up series Anemone, together with A. hortensis L., A. palmata L., A. pavonina Lam. and A. somaliensis Hepper.
+Anemone coronaria is the type species of the genus Anemone.
+Within the genus Anemone, A. coronaria is therefore placed in the autonymic subgenus Anemone, section Anemone, subsection Anemone, and is one of five species making up series Anemone, together with Anemone hortensis L., Anemone palmata L., Anemone pavonina Lam. and Anemone somaliensis Hepper.
 Within the series A. coronaria is sister to A. somaliensis.
 This series is a clade of Mediterranean tuberous anemones.
-It is also the type species for the subgenus.